RohitAkurdekar/NPWT/README.md

 # Network programming and Wireless technologies
-Concepts of Network programming and Wireless technoligies.
+Concepts of Network programming and Wireless technologies.

 <h2>Link to download cisco packet tracer</h2>